Image of a person working on a laptop

 Employers are being incentivised to misrepresent workers

-Under the rules at the time of the research (February 2017), a self-employed person earning £15,000 a year has to pay £770 in NICs, but an employee doing the same job would see the higher sum of £833 deducted from their pay packet.
+Under the rules at the time of the research, a self-employed person earning £15,000 a year has to pay £770 in NICs, but an employee doing the same job would see the higher sum of £833 deducted from their pay packet.
 Notably, their employer would also be required to add a further £951 (13.8% of employee earnings above £8,112) in NICs.
+You can calculate your National Insurance contributions with our National Insurance calculator.

 This levy on employers creates a financial incentive for them to misclassify workers as self-employed, which in turn denies workers the rights they would otherwise be entitled to as an employee – for example, holiday pay, sick pay, the minimum wage, and pension contributions.